-You may make coverage changes outside of the Open Enrollment only if you experience a change in family status or other qualifying life event.
+You may make coverage changes during the year only if you experience a change in family status.
 The change in coverage must be consistent with the change in status (e.g., you cover your Spouse following your marriage, your child following an adoption, etc.).

 The following are considered family status changes for purposes of the Plan: